Diamond/Ceramic 4 Rod Turn Box Knife Sharpener

 20 Degrees - This is used for those desiring a very sharp edge.
 Some examples would be for filet knives or cutting tomatoes.
 Lower degrees result in sharper knives, but require more regular maintenance.

-This 2-Stage Knife Sharpening System features a hardwood turnbox with internal rod storage in the base, two 5" long medium diamond rods, and two 5" long fine ceramic rods.
+This 2-Stage Knife Sharpening System features a hardwood turnbox with internal rod storage in the base, two 5" long medium diamond rods (600 grit), and two 5" long fine ceramic rods (1000 grit).

-Lansky Turn Box Sharpeners can be used for both 1-stage or 2-stage sharpening.
-The silver Diamond Rods are for sharpening, and the white Ceramic rods are for polishing.
+Lansky Turn Box Sharpeners can be used for either 1-stage or 2-stage sharpening.
+The silver Diamond Rods are for sharpening, and the white Ceramic Rods are for polishing.

 Be Smart, Be Safe and Stay an Edge Above the Rest!